BettercareHealth/bettercare/maternal-mental-health/7-resources.md

 #### CTI education group

 *	Offers a university degree in psychology and counselling (BPsych).
-The main campus is in Midrand, but they have links to remote sites of delivery around the country.
+The main campus is in Midrand, Gauteng, but they have links to remote sites of delivery around the country.
 *	[www.cti.co.za](http://www.cti.co.za)
 *	011 467 8422